percona/pmm-doc/docs/quickstart.md

 === "PostgreSQL"

-    Before you add PostgreSQL database for moniitoring you should have a database account for PMM.
+    Before you add a PostgreSQL database for monitoring you should have a database account for PMM.
 To create an account using PostgreSQL CLI, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/postgresql.html#create-a-database-account-for-pmm).

     To add PostgreSWL database for monitoring, do the following: